Preventative vs. reactive maintenance of a flushometer

-Anticipating problems before the occur and having the necessary repair parts on hand can save you from future headaches.
+Anticipating problems before they occur and having the necessary repair parts on hand can save you from future headaches.
 An example of preventative maintenance is installing a new part at the first sign of deterioration instead of waiting until it is no longer operational.

 Flushometers must pass strict industry tests of 250,000 flushes.
 A busy commercial restroom gets approximately 4,000 flushes per month, which translates to only five years of service.

 There are four main factors that contribute to the life expectancy of flushometers and their parts:

 - Water quality-High levels of chlorine or debris can erode parts over time

 - Vandalism and abuse-Public buildings and facilities are more susceptible to misuse and damage

 - Proper installation-Improper installation of the product can affect performance and accelerate deterioration

 - Proper parts replacement-Off-brand replacement parts can negatively impact performance and reduce product life